wagner-group/geoadex/README.md

 - `test_script.py`: Main test script with hyperparameters.
 - `lib/geoadex.py`: Main implementation of GeoAdEx.
+- `test_sw.py`: For testing Sitawarin & Wagner [2020].
+- See `yang_et_al` and `wang_et_al` for running experiments with Yang et al. [2019] and Wang et al. [2020], respectively.
+We modified the source code in these repositories only to add new datasets and to compute confidence intervals with random train/test splits.
 - Dataset can be downloaded from [link](https://github.com/yangarbiter/adversarial-nonparametrics/tree/master/nnattack/datasets/files) and [link](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass.html).

 ## Setup Guide